cocur/slugify/README.md

 ### Twig

-If you use the Symfony2 framework with Twig you can use the Twig filter `slugify` in your templates after you have setup Symfony2 integrations (see above).
+If you use the Symfony framework with Twig you can use the Twig filter `slugify` in your templates after you have setup Symfony integrations (see above).

 ```twig
 {{ 'Hällo Wörld'|slugify }}
 ```

-If you use Twig outside of the Symfony2 framework you first need to add the extension to your environment:
+If you use Twig outside of the Symfony framework you first need to add the extension to your environment:

 ```php
 use Cocur\Slugify\Bridge\Twig\SlugifyExtension;